OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 Shared & Qcow2 Transfer Modes
 --------------------------------------------------------------------------------

-The shared transfer driver assumes that the datastore is mounted on all the hosts (Front-end and Nodes) of the cluster.
+The shared transfer driver assumes that the Datastore is mounted on all the hosts (Front-end and Nodes) of the cluster.
 Typically this is achieved through a **shared filesystem**, e.g. NFS, GlusterFS, or Lustre.
-This transfer mode usually reduces VM deployment times, but it can also become a bottleneck in your infrastructure and degrade your Virtual Machines performance if the virtualized services perform disk-intensive workloads.
-Usually this limitation may be overcome by:
+This transfer mode usually reduces VM deployment times, but it can also become a bottleneck in your infrastructure and degrade your Virtual Machines' performance if the virtualized services perform disk-intensive workloads.
+Usually, this limitation may be overcome by:

-* Using different file-system servers for the images datastores, so the actual I/O bandwidth is balanced.
+* Using different filesystem servers for the Image Datastores, so the actual I/O bandwidth is balanced.
-* Using an **ssh** System Datastore instead, the images are copied locally to each Node.
+* Using an **ssh** System Datastore instead: the images are copied locally to each Node.
-* Tuning or improving the file-system servers.
+* Tuning or improving the filesystem servers.

 When a VM is created, its disks (the ``disk.i`` files) are copied or linked in the corresponding directory of the System Datastore.
 These file operations are always performed remotely on the target Node.